bonny/memcachy/README.md

-## Tagline

-memcache or memcached autodetect object cache backend for wordpress
+*memcache or memcached autodetect object cache backend for wordpress*

 ## Description